eurunuela/phd/introduction.md

 Functional connectivity patterns offer a valuable insight into the connectivity among brain regions over a timecourse of data.
-However, they only provide a single snapshot and do not capture how this connectivity evolves over time, thereby neglecting the dynamics of functional connectivity.
+However, they only provide a single snapshot and do not capture how this connectivity evolves over time, thereby neglecting the dynamics of functional connectivity [@Allen2012TrackingWholeBrain;@Di2020Intersubjectconsistentdynamic;@Hutchison2013Dynamicfunctionalconnectivity].
+Dynamic functional connectivity (dFC) in resting-state is commonly investigated using sliding-window approaches [@Allen2012TrackingWholeBrain;@Hutchison2013Dynamicfunctionalconnectivity;@Preti2017dynamicfunctionalconnectome;@Lurie2020Questionscontroversiesstudy].
-[@Allen2012TrackingWholeBrain;@Di2020Intersubjectconsistentdynamic;@Hutchison2013Dynamicfunctionalconnectivity].
-Dynamic
-functional connectivity (dFC) in resting-state is commonly investigated using sliding-window approaches [@Allen2012TrackingWholeBrain;@Hutchison2013Dynamicfunctionalconnectivity;@Preti2017dynamicfunctionalconnectome;@Lurie2020Questionscontroversiesstudy].